tkhan7916/Mathematical-Computation/README.md

 # Mathematical-Computation
-Math functions and programs written in R for class
+Math functions and programs written in R